-The Alliance for Aging, in partnership with the Florida Department of Elder Affairs and Florida Health Networks, is working to effectively address the health challenges of the older adults of Miami-Dade and Monroe counties by providing evidence-based healthy aging programs.
+The Alliance for Aging works to effectively address the health challenges of the older adults of Miami-Dade and Monroe counties by providing evidence-based programs that enhance quality of life.

 Living Healthy/Tomando Control de su Salud